 If any device jumper is set as "Cable-Select," make sure all other device jumpers have the same setting.

-3. ICH9R Serial ATA connectors [red] (7-pin SATA1-SATA6)
+3. ICH9R Serial ATA connectors [blue] (7-pin SATA1-SATA6)

-These connectors are for the Serial ATA signal cables for Serial ATA hard disk drives.
+These connectors are for the Serial ATA signal cables for Serial ATA hard disk drives and optical disk drives.